PrizePicks Review

 Yes.
 PrizePicks only operates in states where its business model is legal.

-PrizePicks operates more than 30 states.
+PrizePicks operates in nearly every state.
 Readers can scroll up for a complete list of PrizePicks accepted states.

 Players can fund their PrizePicks accounts by signing in, tapping the “Deposit” button, choosing an amount to deposit, and selecting a deposit method.
 Currently, PrizePicks accepts PayPal, credit cards, debit cards, instant bank transfers, and Apple Pay.